-We are not aware of any proposed transactions involving a proposed asset or business acquisition or disposition, other than the proposed Tower disposition s disclosed above, which may have a material effect on our financial condition, results of operations and cash flows.
+We are not aware of any proposed transactions involving a proposed asset or business or business acquisition or disposition which may have a material effect on our financial condition, results of operations and cash flows.
 At any time, however, we may have under consideration potential transactions in such categories as part of the continuous review of our business activities and opportunities.